 6.2 The 16-19 accountability consultation document, published on 12 September 2013, proposed publishing clearer and more reliable information for students and parents.
-The government response to the 16-19 accountability consultation, published on 27 March 2014, set out plans to publish more comprehensive performance information through 2016 performance tables to aid student choice.
+The government response to the 16-19 accountability consultation, published on 27 March 201411, set out plans to publish more comprehensive performance information through 2016 performance tables to aid student choice.
 Furthermore it committed to requiring all 16-19 providers to publish the five headline performance measures (progress, attainment, progress in English and maths, retention and destinations) in a standard format on their websites.

-There is a lack of clarity about when and how the department requires intervention in the event of failure.
+7: Committee of Public Accounts conclusion There is a lack of clarity about when and how the department requires intervention in the event of failure.